82108897856

 Government efforts against dark web markets

-Today, in the post-Silk Road era, many online black markets continue to thrive.
-As a billion dollar industry dealing in illicit goods, dark web markets are a great concern for governments.
-US agencies, like the FBI, are constantly working with international law enforcement agencies to stop the growth of dark web markets all over the globe.
+Dark web markets are home to a billion-dollar industry dealing in illicit goods.
+Unsettling dark web facts like this make them a great concern for governments.
+US agencies, like the FBI, are constantly working with international law enforcement groups to stop the growth of dark web markets around the world.

 Here are some successful government efforts against dark web markets: